Hiberly/tech-debt-reading-list/README.md

 ### 🛠️ Build
 [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html)

-* Martin Fowler's overview explains how Continuous Integration - where members of a team integrate their work frequently, usually daily by each developer - can ensure the codebase is more coherent and bugs are easier to find.
+* [Martin Fowler](https://twitter.com/martinfowler)'s overview explains how Continuous Integration - where members of a team integrate their work frequently, usually daily by each developer - can ensure the codebase is more coherent and bugs are easier to find.
 * The article covers the practices, but also the benefits and how to introduce Continuous Integration into the way a team works.

 [Continuous Delivery - a systemic review of approaches](https://ieeexplore.ieee.org/document/7884954)

-* This paper represents a state of the art, based on peer-reviewed papers from 2004 to 2016.
+* This paper represents a state of the art, based on peer-reviewed papers from 2004 to 2016, by [Mojtaba Shahin](https://twitter.com/mojtabashahin), [Ali Babar](https://twitter.com/alibabar?lang=en), and [Liming Zhu](https://twitter.com/limingz).
 * The paper identifies 30 approaches and associated tools, including succesful applications to both greenfield and existing codebases, with the issues and opportunities that continuous practices summarised.

 ### 📝 Documentation